 Before you apply

-To find out whether a sixth form or college is the right path for you, you can:
+To find out whether a sixth form or college is the right path for you:

 - speak with your careers advisor